blue1stone/Hallow-House/README.md

 - LÖVE 0.10.2

 # PS:
-I could only test it with the resolution 1280 * 720, so I don't know if it behaves weird when played with a different resolution.
+I could only test it with the resolution 1280 * 720, so I don't know if it is playable when played with a different resolution.